lucasmerlin/hello_egui/crates/egui_flex/README.md

 - justify-content: should be easy to add
 - handling wrapping in nested flex: not 100% certain but I think this should be possible
+- max width: with flex-grow it's currently not possible to set a max width right now

 #### The following things are not possible